 Bram Stoker’s Dracula – A celebration of blood!

 What could be more fitting?

-Calmly putting down my Kindle and turning onto my side, I stretched my legs out along the full length of the bed and partially closed my eyes.
-I had no nerves and no fear of the unknown which waited for me just out of sight.
+Carefully putting down my Kindle on the small table next to the bed and turning onto my side, I stretched my legs out along the full length of the bed and partially closed my eyes.

 After all, what was the very worst that could happen?

 I opened my eyes a little and squinted at the plain, white-faced clock perched high on the wall opposite my bed.
 The narrow black hands showed it to be a little after a quarter past twelve.

 “Wonder how much longer I’ll have to wait?”
 I thought to myself.

 It was then I noticed two female nurses talking quietly as they slowly walked across the small ward towards the bed on which I was lying.
 One of the two, in her crisp blue and white ward uniform, was tall, slim and dark, the other, in her green theatre scrubs, slightly shorter and plumper with faded, strawberry blonde hair.
 It was patently obvious they were coming to talk to me, I could tell by the way they carried themselves and the look on their faces as they scanned the notes on the clipboard that one of them held.

 “Mr Detheridge?” said the taller with a smile.